Destiny 2: The Witch Queen: Seasonal changes

 In addition to the major story and content added with The Witch Queen, Bungie divided the year into four seasons.
 With each season, Power Level minimums and caps were raised by 10 Power levels.
 Each season offered a free-tier and paid-tier season pass to acquire new gear, game currency, and cosmetics, as well as new activities and triumphs associated with those activities, some of which required purchase of the season pass to access.
 Like the previous year (Year 4), seasonal activities and story missions could be accessed in subsequent seasons for the duration of Year 5 (some triumphs, however, could only be completed during the active season).
 All but the PsiOps and Heist Battlegrounds were removed from the game when Lightfall launched and put into the Destiny Content Vault, while these Battlegrounds joined the Vanguard Ops playlist.
-The Expeditions from Season 18 were later re-added as a fireteam ops activity as part of the Ash & Iron major update in September 2025.
+The Expeditions from Season 18 were later re-added as a fireteam ops activity as part of the Ash & Iron major update in September 2025, while Nightmare Containment from Season 17 and Ketchcrash from Season 18 were re-added as arena activities with the Renegades expansion in December 2025.

 Season of the Risen (Season 16) began with the launch of The Witch Queen on February 22, 2022.
 New and existing players' Power levels were increased to the new minimum Power level of 1350, a soft cap of 1500, with the hard Power level cap set to 1550, and the pinnacle reward cap at 1560.
 The season added the "PsiOps Battlegrounds" activity, in which the player infiltrated Lucent Brood strongholds within Earth's European Dead Zone and Cosmodrome and on Earth's Moon to locate a Lightbearer Hive lieutenant, then enter its mindscape to capture it with the help of Empress Caiatl's Psions.
 Completing the activity rewarded seasonal weapons and gear with the help of a revamped War Table in the H.E.L.M.
 The season also introduced an exotic quest called "Vox Obscura" that rewarded a new exotic breech-loaded grenade launcher, the Dead Messenger. completing the Master version of the activity rewarded its catalyst.
 This activity had players returning to part of the Mars destination from the original Destiny.
 The seasonal artifact featured during this season was the Synaptic Spear (featuring mods focusing on mid- to long-range weapons and Void abilities).